tyataessence/tyataessence.github.io/_posts/personal/2025-10-07-30-minute-formula.md

 Your mind stays active and curious.
 You avoid “career debt.”
 Energy from your health habit fuels consistency here — because the body’s awake, the mind follows.

+**Focus**
+Think beyond your career!
+Life offers many chances and even learning to make tea or coffee for your parents, is a way to uplift yourself.

 ---

 ## <span style="color:#1E90FF;">3.
 Environment Design → Turn Skill into Confidence</span>